CPCF settlement: 2019/20 to 2023/24

 Hepatitis C testing service

 Hepatitis C testing became a new Advanced service on 1st September 2020.
-The service is focused on provision of point of care testing (POCT) for Hepatitis C antibodies to individuals who inject illicit drugs, e.g. steroids or heroin, but who haven’t yet moved to the point of accepting treatment for their substance use.
+The service focused on provision of point of care testing (POCT) for Hepatitis C antibodies to individuals who inject illicit drugs, e.g. steroids or heroin, but who haven’t yet moved to the point of accepting treatment for their substance use.

 This service was decommissioned from 1st April 2023.